Charles Moore, 2nd Viscount Moore of Drogheda: Irish Rebellion

 Following the outbreak of the Irish Rebellion, Moore's house at Mellifont was captured on 21 November 1641 as a prelude to the rebels' Siege of Drogheda.
 Moore was one of the leaders of a relief force from Dublin that lifted the siege in March 1642.
 He and Sir Henry Tichborne then marched on Dundalk and took the town.
 Tichborne became Governor of Dundalk and Moore returned to Drogheda.

 In 1643 Moore commanded troops from Dublin sent to resist an advance into Leinster by the Ulster Army of the Irish Confederates commanded by Owen Roe O'Neill.
 On 7 August Moore confronted O'Neill at the Battle of Portlester in County Meath.
 During the fighting, he was killed by an artillery shot, said by some accounts to have been personally aimed and fired by his opponent O'Neill.
 Following Moore's death, the Protestant forces retreated with his body.
 O'Neill was unable to follow up his success by advancing towards Dublin.

 His unusual death was the inspiration for a similar scene in the 1645 play, Cola's Furie, or Lirenda's Misery by Henry Burkhead, printed in Kilkenny.
 Moore was succeeded by his son, Henry who was made Earl of Drogheda by Charles II following the Restoration.

 His widow was arrested soon after his death on suspicion of involvement in a conspiracy to betray Drogheda to the Scots General Robert Monro, to prevent the Irish rebels from regaining control of the town; in this, she claimed to be following her husband's policy of denying the Irish victory.
 She was confined to Dublin Castle but soon released.
-She died in June 1649, reportedly of gangrene, following a broken leg caused by a fall brought on by the shock of seeing St. Peter's Church of Ireland, Drogheda, which held her husband's tomb, for the first time.
+She died in June 1649, reportedly of gangrene from a broken leg, three days following a fall from a horse brought on by the shock of seeing St. Peter's Church of Ireland, Drogheda, which held her husband's tomb, for the first time.